Big Blue Hap Care Guide: The Massive Open-Water Predator

 Substrate

 Sand is preferred, particularly in the spawning area.
-The majority of the tank floor can be rock-covered, but provide at least one sandy patch for spawning behavior.
+The majority of the tank floor is rock-covered, but provide at least one sandy patch for spawning behavior.
 Pool filter sand or aragonite sand work well for the sandy areas.

 Tank Mates